PoCInnovation/Workshops/software/17.gRPC/README.md

 - Create a `PoChatServer` class and export it as the default export.

-- It's constructor must initialize it's `server` member using the `@grpc/grpc-js` package.
+- Its constructor must initialize its `server` member using the `@grpc/grpc-js` package.

 - After the initialization, it must add the pochat.Chat service.
 For the moment, just print the request data.